pepaslabs/isothermal/README.md

 - (1) 2N3904 TO-92 NPN transistor.
   - Almost any TO-92 transistor should work here.
   - [Tayda](https://www.taydaelectronics.com/t-transistors/2n-series/2n3904-npn-general-propose-transistor.html).
+  - The footprint is for a TO-220, in case you need to use a bigger transistor.
 - (2) 10k thermistors.
   - I use Vishay [NTCLG100E2103JB](http://www.vishay.com/docs/29050/ntclg100.pdf) which are about $1 each from [Digi-key](https://www.digikey.com/product-detail/en/vishay-bc-components/NTCLG100E2103JB/BC2531-ND/773999).
   - You could also get away with [cheap epoxy bead thermistors](https://www.taydaelectronics.com/thermistors/10k-ohm-ntc-thermistor-5mm.html), though if the Beta is different you'll need to calibrate the gain of your controller.